Factsheet

 The Unions have called to ‘action short of a strike (ASOS).
 What does this mean?

-• not rescheduling lectures and classes cancelled due to strike action
+- Not rescheduling lectures or classes cancelled due to strike action

-• removing uploaded materials related to, and/or not sharing materials related to, lectures or classes that will be or have been cancelled as a result of strike action
+- Not sharing/uploading materials related to lectures or classes that will have been cancelled as a result of strike action

-• participating in a boycott of marking and assessment
+- Undertaking a marking and assessment boycott

 We recognise the right of trade union members to take industrial action and will strive to maintain positive working relationships with the campus unions throughout the dispute.
 At the same time, the University will seek to minimise the effects of strike action on key stakeholders, particularly students.